SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks: Background and Motivation

-However, the opportunity for the computation and communication overlapping is very limited in the more recent non-linear neural architectures, such as ResNet50~\cite{he2016deep} and InceptionV4~\cite{szegedy2017inception}.
-The sparse fan-out connections in the Inception Unit (Fig.1a in \cite{Wang:2018:SDG:3178487.3178491}) replaces one large convolution (e.g. 11$\times$11 convolution kernel in AlexNet) with several small convolutions (e.g. 3$\times$3 convolution kernels).
-ResNet also utilizes either 1$\times$1 or 3$\times$3 small convolution kernels.
-As a result, the computational cost per layer of non-linear neural architectures ($10^{-2}s$) is 10x smaller than linear ones ($10^{-2}s$).
-Fig.\ref{ResNet_layer_comm_comp} and Fig.\ref{InceptionV4_layer_comm_comp} demonstrate that the \allreduce time of ResNet50 and InceptionV4 are in the same order of magnitude as the computation for most layers.
-The limited layer-wise computations on the emerging non-linear DNN provide limited opportunity for the communication/computation overlapping.
-In this paper, we focus on compressing down the gradient message size to reduce the cost of communications, while retaining the key gradient information for the convergence guarantee.
+However, the overlapping technique is not always applicable for two reasons. $First$, the degree of overlapping is largely decided by the computation pattern of the neural network model.
+The opportunity for computation and communication overlap is very limited in recent neural architectures, such as Inception-V4~\cite{szegedy2017inception} and ResNet~\cite{he2016deep}.
+The sparse fan-out connections in the Inception Unit (Figure 1a in \cite{Wang:2018:SDG:3178487.3178491}) replace one large convolution (e.g. 11$\times$11 convolution kernel in AlexNet) with several small convolutions (e.g. 3$\times$3 convolution kernels).
+Similarly, ResNet utilizes either 1$\times$1 or 3$\times$3 small convolution kernels.
+As a result, the layer-wise computational cost of ResNet is similar to or smaller than communication (Figure~\ref{ResNet_layer_comm_comp}); hence, it is much harder to overlap these neural networks than AlexNet. $Second$, the degree of overlapping is also impacted by the bandwidth of networks.
+With slower networks, there are less opportunity to overlap communications and computations.
+Specifically, as seen in Figure~\ref{AlexNet_layer_comm_comp}, the computation cost of convolution layers of the AlexNet is $10\times$ larger than the communication cost with 56Gbps InfiniBand.
+However, when training AlexNet in a low profile network such as 1Gbps Ethernet, it becomes impossible to hide the communication cost as it is significantly larger than the computation cost.